Post

 Flag: HTB{0bfusc4t3d_b4t_f1l3s_c4n_b3_4_m3ss}

-We are given a malicious bat file called payload.bat.
-The script contains random variables that are assigned with random values.
+We are given a batch file to investigate.
+The batch file seems to contain variables assigned with random code snippets.

 bat1